Arina2707/CompetitorsDB/README.md

-# DataBase MOngoDB Atlas communiication tool for laser market competitors info storaging
+# DataBase MongoDB Atlas communication tool for laser market competitors info storaging

 This is the second part of **5-stage project**, connected with scoring the companies in laser industry.